alchrabas/blog/content/pages/about.md

 Natural languages I know best are Polish and English.
 I also know German, Esperanto and a bit of Latin, but the latter only for reading, so don't try to talk with me as I'll be pretty embarassed. ;)

+You can contact me using email visible on the top bar of the page: aleksander@chrabasz.cz